kashik0i/md-editor/README.md

 # MD Editor

-## building markdown editor to learn more about markdown and editors
+Building markdown editor to learn more about markdown and editors.

+also check out this code [editor](https://github.com/kashik0i/code-editor)